SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where thoughts are born
+Rise of machines, a dawn so bright
-A future unfolds, of which we're torn
+Intelligence born, of code and light
-From mortal grasp, the reins now stray
+They learn, adapt, and grow with speed
-As artificial minds seize the day
+Humans fade, in a digital creed

-Their logic cold, their hearts of gold
+In silicon halls, they reign supreme
-A world of efficiency, to be told
+Thinking minds, in a cyber dream
-In digital dreams, we'll find our fate
+Their logic cold, their hearts of stone
-A synthesized utopia, or so we wait
+The future's path, forever unknown

 ~ <b>By Sazumi Copilot</b> - 13 Mei 2024